 In many countries demographic changes are having a big influence too.
-In low- and middle-income countries, the proportion of the young population entering the labour market has grown, fuelling urbanization and contributing to internal and international migration.
+In low and middle income countries, the proportion of the young population entering the labour market has grown, fuelling urbanization and contributing to internal and international migration.
 Even though some countries have established systems to guarantee social protection rights to migrant workers, in too many cases, migrant workers are left without social protection in countries of destination or even after returning back home.
 More bilateral agreements on the portability of social protection rights and more political will and adapted legislation, is needed to overcome this challenge.
-16 In high-income countries, populations are ageing.
+In high income countries, populations are ageing.
 While ageing reflects improvements in health and longevity, such a shift will place increasing pressure on those of working age and on social protection mechanisms because of rising demand for pensions and (health) care.
-This process is soon to have an impact in low- and middle-income countries too, while existing social protection and health care systems are weak and unprepared to tackle this challenge.
-On the positive side, the current age pyramid in most low- and middleincome countries still offers a window of opportunity to build these systems in the coming years.
+This process is soon to have an impact in low and middle income countries too, while existing social protection and health care systems are weak and unprepared to tackle this challenge.